Back to the home page

 In the example I've italicized and boldened what you need to modify, namely the command line contained in the script.

-sudo touch /opt/captain.sh
+sudo touch /opt/imperator.sh

 (if you type: don't omit the space after touch!)